AdevelliMeghana/wine-quality-prediction/README.md

-# Save the formatted README content into a .md file

-readme_content = """
 # 🍷 Red Wine Quality Classification

 This project explores the *Red Wine Quality dataset* from Kaggle, aiming to predict whether a red wine is of good quality or not using a variety of classification models.